-There are no matters or actions to be taken up in the meeting with respect to a merger, consolidation, acquisition by, sale or liquidation of the Corporation.
+There are no matters or actions to be taken up in the meeting with respect to acquisition or disposition of any property requiring stockholders' approval.

 Item 14.
 Restatement of Accounts

 There are no matters or actions to be taken up in the meeting with respect to the restatement of any asset, capital or surplus account of the Corporation.